Indian Prime Minister Narendra Modi delivers international re-election speech in the United Arab Emirates - ExBulletin

 I believe people should not feel the absence of a government, but at the same time there should be no pressure from the government, Modi said in a speech to the World Government Summit in Dubai.
 In fact, I believe the government should interfere as little as possible in people's lives.

-Modi entered the summit hall in Dubai, accompanied by the city-state's ruler, Sheikh Mohammed bin Rashid Al Maktoum.
-Currently on his seventh trip to the UAE since becoming prime minister, Modi has already received a warm welcome from the autocratic nation's President, Sheikh Mohammed bin Zayed Al Nahyan, also ruler of Abu Dhabi.
+Modi entered the summit hall in Dubai, accompanied by the city-states' leader, Sheikh Mohammed bin Rashid Al Maktoum.
+Modi, now on his seventh trip to the UAE since becoming prime minister, has already received a warm welcome from the country's autocratic President Sheikh Mohammed bin Zayed Al Nahyan, also ruler of Abu Dhabi.

 Modi outlined a series of achievements of his government, while speaking broadly about the challenges facing the world.